The Flute Place of Central PA located at The Perfect 5th

 Molly Shortridge's Summary

 Upon graduating from Temple, Molly was a music therapist in the adult mental health field, while continuing to teach flute and perform.
 Currently, Molly is passionate about her studio teaching and teaches full time.
-She maintains a studio of 40-50 students, develops ensembles and classes, teaches flute workshops in area schools, teaches district band workshops, and tone workshops.
+She maintains a studio of 50-60 students, develops ensembles and classes, teaches flute workshops in area schools, teaches district band workshops, and flute fundamental workshops.
 She also has developed flute camps and flute ensembles.
-Her students regularly win auditions in the PMEA district, regional and state band/orchestra ensembles and in the Harrisburg Youth Symphony Orchestra.
-She has had quite a few students major in flute performance and music in colleges and conservatories.

-Molly is the business owner of The Fluteplace of Central PA, L.L.C., She is soon to become a dealer of flutes, music, flute-art, and flute accessories.
-Her business will also offer flute repair services and flute instruction.
-Her very successful program, Kinderflute-Academy and Kinderflute Academy Central PA has been in operation for over 3 years, where she has successfully started children as young as four on the flute.
-She is Flute Instructor at State Street Academy of Music in Harrisburg, Mechanicisburg High School, Molly’s Home Studio in Dillsburg, The Perfect 5th Musical Arts Center in Mechanicsburg, and The Pollock Center in Camphill.
+Molly is the business owner of The Fluteplace of Central PA, L.L.C., She is a dealer of flutes, music, flute-art, and flute accessories.
+Her business offers flute repair services and flute instruction.
+Her very successful program Kinderflute-Academy and Kinderflute Academy on Facebook as been in operation for over 5 years, where she has successfully started children as young as four on the flute.
+She is Flute Instructor at State Street Academy of Music in Harrisburg, Mechanicisburg High School, The Perfect 5th Musical Arts Center (where she is also a Co-owner), and The Pollock Center in Camphill.
 She also was an adjunct flute instructor for the Blue Mountain Chamber Music Festival.

 Molly has performed from a young age both professionally and as an audition winner in various organizations.
 She often successfully auditioned for first chair in district band, and was selected for regional bands and orchestras.
 She was first chair in Harrisburg Youth Symphony, and was one of two chosen from Pennsylvania to participate in the American High School Flute Choir in New York City.
 She also was a Harrisburg Wednesday Club scholarship winner.
-Currently, Molly regularly free-lances in this area and has played in the Central Pennsylvania Oratorio Orchestra, The Harrisburg Choral Society Orchestra, The Hershey Symphony, flute quartets, pit orchestras, the Carlisle Musical Arts Club, The Pennsylvania Governor’s Mansion Events, The York Strand Theater’s opening galas, and several other chamber and choral ensembles in the greater Harrisburg region.
+Molly regularly free-lances in this area and has played in the Central Pennsylvania Oratorio Orchestra, The Harrisburg Choral Society Orchestra, Hershey Theater Orchestra, The Hershey Symphony, flute quartets, pit orchestras, the Carlisle Musical Arts Club, and several other chamber and choral ensembles in the greater Harrisburg region.
 She plays with small ensembles and/or as a soloist to accompany musicians in concerts, such as the recent local concert with Grammy-nominated violinist, Jenny Oaks Baker.
 In 2012, she toured Central Italy with The Market Square Singers, led by Eric Riley, and performed solos in a series of concerts in Central Italy.

 Molly’s Teaching Theories